 ads, no nonsense.

-I am a professional crossword compiler, and I
+I am a professional crossword compiler (or setter, it’s the same thing).
+I

 also contributed a couple of puzzles to

 the Times Listener series.
-The puzzles in this
+The puzzles I have written for this site vary in difficulty.
+Some are

 thematic and/or use a wide range of vocabulary.
 Solutions to